How to Buy Shares Online in Ireland

 • Annual fees – DEGIRO has an annual fee for connecting you to exchanges.
 This fee is currently 0.25% of your account value capped at €2.50 per exchange per year.
 There is no fee for using the Irish exchange for Irish residents.

-TIP: On Degiro – many of the major US stocks listed on NASDAQ or NYSE can also be purchased on European stock markets – so if you are buying large amounts this would be a way to avoid any currency conversion fees in Degiro.
+TIP: On Degiro – many of the major US stocks listed on NASDAQ or NYSE can also be purchased on European stock markets – so if you are buying large amounts this could be a way to avoid any currency conversion fees in Degiro.

-For example, buying and then selling $5000 USD worth of shares on the NASDAQ with DEGIRO would result in $25 in currency conversion fees plus €1 trade fee ,€1 handling fees and a €2.50 annual exchange fee.
+For example, buying and later selling $5000 USD worth of shares on the NASDAQ with DEGIRO would result in $25 in currency conversion fees plus €1 trade fee ,€1 handling fees and a €2.50 annual exchange fee.
 (Total = approx €30.50)

 Using Degiro to buy and then sell the equivalent amount of Tesla shares on the Frankfurt stock exchange would cost just €11.30 in commission and fees .